-This coming weekend, the Swiss will vote on the so called "1:12" initiative.
-The principle is simple: The top earner in any company should not earn more than 12 times as much as the lowest paid employee.
+On November 24, 2013, the Swiss have voted on the so called "1:12" initiative.
+The principle was simple: the top earner in any company should not earn more than 12 times as much as the lowest paid employee.

 However, having an opinion and voicing it are two different things.